hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>In 2015 the “How Smart, Connected Products Are Transforming Companies” by Michael E. Porter and James E. Heppelmann appeared on the Harward Business Review HBR, dedicated to the perspectives of the Internet of Things in terms of developing smart products that change companies while the previous year the same authors published “How Smart, Connected Products Are Transforming Competition” which analyzed the impact of competition of Smart Product development companies. </p>
+<p>In 2015 the “How Smart, Connected Products Are Transforming Companies” by Michael E. Porter and James E. Heppelmann appeared on the Harward Business Review HBR, dedicated to the perspectives of the Internet of Things in terms of developing smart products that change companies while the previous year the same authors published “How Smart, Connected Products Are Transforming Competition” which analyzed the impact of competition of Smart Product development companies.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->